L422Y/3cx-selfidprompt-gen/README.md

 Enjoy :)

 ***Disclaimer: I offer no warranty for the provided code, run at your own risk.
-Really thought it's fine, but... if you screw it up, it ain't on me!! :)***
+Really though it's fine, but... if you screw it up, it ain't on me!! :)***